The importance of rituals or symbolic acts in managing change

 A simple example is the retirement party.
 Retirement marks a huge change in the life of the person who is leaving, as well as a big change for the colleagues left behind, who are losing a friend and a trusted source of wisdom and experience.

-With their rituals of food, speeches, and gifts, retirement parties provide a time and a space for everybody present to process the emotions they are feeling: to give thanks for the past, to acknowledge the reality of the present, and to prepare for a future that will be different.
-This then enables the event and what comes after to happen more smoothly.
+With their rituals of food, drink, speeches, and gifts, retirement parties provide time and space for everybody present to process the emotions they are feeling: to give thanks for the past that has gone, acknowledge the reality of the present that is now, and prepare for the different future that is coming.

 “Sorry you are leaving” cards fulfil a similar role.
 So do graduation ceremonies, coming of age ceremonies, and funerals.
-All these things are rituals or symbolic ways of saying, “A significant part of our life is now over.
+All these things are ritual or symbolic ways of saying, “A significant stage of our life is over.
 This is why it mattered.
-And now it is time to move forward.”
+Now it is time to move forward.”

-There is no single best way to do this.
-Hold a party or spend time alone; keep a memento or throw something away; bury something, buy something, burn something, or make something new.
+There is no one best way of doing this.
+Hold a party or spend time alone; keep a memento or throw something away; buy something, burn something, bury something, or make something new.
 All of these might be appropriate.
 Your task is to find a ritual that is appropriate for the situation, for you, and for the unique people around you.

-In 2015, in Northern Ireland, a whole society went through a Separation ritual together: they built and then burnt a huge bonfire.
-This created a symbolic, ritual ending to The Troubles they had been living through.
-And that then enabled them to shift their attention to create a new future.
+In 2015, in Northern Ireland, a whole society went through a Separation ritual: together they built and burnt a huge bonfire.
+This gave them a symbolic, ritual ending to The Troubles they had lived through.
+And it enabled them to move on, to shift their attention to building a new future together.

-Successfully using rituals and symbolic acts will enable you (and the people around you) to Separate from what has gone before.
-And that will enable you (and them) to turn to face the future you most long to create.
+Using rituals and symbolic acts will enable you and the people around you to Separate from the past that has gone.
+And that will then enable you and them to turn to face the future you most long to create.

-When was the most recent time that a significant part of your life came to an end?
+When was the last time a significant part of your life came to an end?
 Did you hold a symbolic event to mark that ending?
 How did that affect your ability to move on?
-What does this experience tell you about how you can best manage the endings and beginnings that are currently happening for you and the people around you?
+What does this tell you about how you can best manage the endings and beginnings that are happening now, for you and for the people around you?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.